Introduction

 To use the patient-level matching algorithm we set

-inframe=TRUE
+inframe=TRUE and visit_med75=FALSE.

 The original algorithm uses fixed seeds before sampling while the inframe method does not.
 In order to obtain consistent results we need to manually set a seed.